PolskaKrowa/Distributed-computing-project/DESIGN.md

 ---

-Thank you.
-Implementers: follow these contracts exactly to ensure independent implementations interoperate.
+Follow these contracts exactly to ensure independent implementations interoperate.
 If you need an additional concrete example for a specific model or transport, add a short request in the issue tracker and tag `interface-contracts`.